Top 10 Labor Day Weekend Things to Do in Flagstaff

 Hike or bike the outdoors on the Flagstaff Urban Trail System (FUTS) then trek on the Flagstaff Brewery Trail.
 Nature lovers can enjoy more than 56 miles of urban trails and hundreds of beautiful trails in Coconino County National Forest.
 When it’s time to call it a day, grab a brew on the Flagstaff Brewery Trail.
 Flagstaff is Arizona's leading craft beer city with award-winning ales at:

-Download a free Brewery Trail Passport here or just ask for it at any Flagstaff brewery.
+Download a free Brewery Trail Passport or just ask for it at any Flagstaff brewery.
 Bring the completed passport to the Flagstaff Visitor Center (1 E. Rt.
 66) and be rewarded with a Flagstaff special-edition commemorative craft beer city pint glass.

 7. Museum of Northern Arizona